HotSauceNinja/SEI-Project-3-DEVERR/README.md

 Platform aiming to simplify securing developer contracts through implementing a bidding system.

 ## Background
-Inspired by the Fiverr website, Deverr is a job hunting platform allowing Auctioneers to advertise contracts, which interested Developers(Bidders) can 'bid' on.
+Inspired by the [Fiverr](http://fiverr.com/) website, Deverr is a job hunting platform allowing Auctioneers to advertise contracts, which interested Developers(Bidders) can 'bid' on.

 This is the third project in the General Assembly Software Engineering Immersive course.

-Working with two other colleagues, we had 10 days to develop a full stack MERN application using an Express API to serve data from a Mongo database, and a separate front-end built with React.
+Working with two other colleagues, we had 10 days to develop a full stack MERN application using an Express API to serve data from a Mongo database, and a separate front end built with React.

 ## Technology Used
 ### Languages